element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `allow_public_rooms_over_federation`

-*(boolean)* If set to true, allows any other homeserver to fetch the server’s public rooms directory via federation.
+*(boolean)* If set to true, allows any other homeserver to fetch the server's public rooms directory via federation.
 Defaults to `false`.

 Example configuration:
 ```yaml